txsmith/delft-haskell-study-group/README.md

 - Chapter 15

 **Week 10.
 Functor.**
-- Review Chapter 15
-- Chapter 16
+- Review chapter 16

 **Week 11.
 Applicative.**
-- Review chapter 16
+- Review chapter 17
-- Chapter 17

 **Week 12.
 Monad.
 How to apply structure to your code.
 Conclusion.**
-- Review chapter 17
+- Review chapter 18
-- Chapter 18
 - Read Chapter 19 on your own
 - General review and look ahead